Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Being based in Switzerland, which isn’t part of the 14 Eyes and or the EU, makes Proton VPN a very good choice for privacy-conscious users.

-Proton VPN Free’s speeds are exceptional, with an average speed loss of 13% on same-country connections.
+Proton VPN’s speeds are exceptional, with an average speed loss of 12% on same-country connections, even using the free service.

 We’ve regularly used Linux with Proton VPN running in the background, sometimes for multiple hours, and have never noticed an impact on performance or our download times.

-That said, Proton VPN Free only has 200 servers which can easily become congested, reducing your speeds.
+That said, Proton VPN only has 2,000 free servers which can easily become congested, reducing your speeds.
 For context, PIA has 18,651 servers and Mullvad has 674.

 To avoid this, we suggest using the VPN at non-peak times or upgrading to its paid version.